 - Use original images if you can, especially if reviewing products on your blog (Google is on record as saying it prefers original images to widely-used ones in that context).

-6. Optimize your blog posts for search engines
+5. Optimize your blog posts for search engines

 You should always:

-create blog post titles that reflect your keyword research, and accurately describe what you are writing about
+- create blog post titles that reflect your keyword research, and accurately describe what you are writing about

-include keywords in each post’s URL that reflect the content
+- include keywords in each post’s URL that reflect the content

-use keyword-rich headings (H1, H2, H3, H4 etc.) to break up content
+- use keyword-rich headings (H1, H2, H3, H4 etc.) to break up content

-use keyword-rich alt text and file names for your images.
+- use keyword-rich alt text and file names for your images.

-- Avoid jargon or complex language — a large proportion of the the people reading your blog posts will be entirely new to the topic you’re discussing, so use plain language wherever possible and explain concepts clearly.
+- Avoid jargon and complex language — a large proportion of the the people reading your blog posts will be entirely new to the topic you’re discussing, so use plain language wherever possible and explain concepts clearly.

 - Use relatively large, easy-to-read fonts on your blog.